aleromano92/old-deprecated-aleromano.com/_posts/mac-to-win10/index.md

 ### Windows has changed

-It is crystal clear Microsoft has totally changed its mind regarding Open Source and providing better experiences for Developers.
+It is crystal clear Microsoft has changed its mind regarding Open Source and providing better experiences for Developers.
 One of the key features I use the most is **Windows Subsystem for Linux** (WSL).
 They even released [Visual Studio Code](https://code.visualstudio.com/) which is a pearl in the world of Code Editors (with superpowers).

 ### Spotlight -> Win key